alessiainf/Car-plate-detection-and-recognition/README.md

 - [CCPD2020](https://github.com/detectRecog/CCPD): a collection of Chinese green license plates for electric vehicles.
 - [UC3M-LP](https://github.com/ramajoballester/UC3M-LP): a collection of annotated European (Spanish) license plates.

 We created our own customized versions of the above datasets by selecting and reorganizing the folder structure for training and evaluation purposes.
+In particular:

+- For **CCPD2019**, we used a subset consisting of 30,000 images for training, and 10,000 images each for validation and testing, selected uniformly from each subfolder.
+- For **CCPD2020**, we used the full dataset.
+- For **UC3M-LP**, we only considered license plates of type "A", which correspond to the standard Spanish plate format.

-You can download the modified datasets here: [Datasets](https://www.youtube.com/watch?v=dQw4w9WgXcQ)
+You can download the modified datasets here: [Download datasets](https://www.youtube.com/watch?v=dQw4w9WgXcQ)

 # Project Structure